tejakumarsai6309/44691-03-GDP-team1/README.md

 # 44691-03-GDP-team1

-Our project is a web application based on task master
+## TaskMaster

+TaskMaster is a multipurpose task management application that helps organizations and individuals stay organized on many platforms.
+It offers all-inclusive solutions for effective scheduling, task monitoring, and teamwork, guaranteeing seamless workflow management and productivity growth.